 Since ancient times, China has been known as a “nation of etiquette.”
 With customary codes and rules, families from ancient times to the present have handed down, via word of mouth, these tried and true family rules of etiquette.
-These are not only a matter of etiquette, but also reflect a person’s upbringing, which has been held in high regard.
+These are not only a matter of etiquette, but they also reflect a person’s upbringing, which has been held in high regard.

 Family rules not only play a regulatory role but have the added effect of positively guiding family members’ manner of speech and behavior.

-Let’s explore the family rules for etiquette that apply to dining, when going out, visiting others, and while interacting with general society.
+Let’s explore the family rules for etiquette that apply to dining, when going out, visiting others, and interacting with general society.

 Rules of etiquette when dining